kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \delta S = \delta \int_{t_1}^{t_2} L(q, \dot{q}, t)\,\mathrm{d}t = 0,
 $$

 where $L$ is the Lagrangian, $q$ represents generalized coordinates, and $\dot{q}$ their time derivatives.
-If this integral consists of discrete steps of size $\hbar$ rather than continuous variation, spacetime must be granular.
+If this integral consists of discrete steps of size $\hbar$, spacetime must be granular.
 Each action requires finite time and energy to process the information it carries.
 A minimum time step must exist below which no further action can occur, and a minimum spatial separation must exist below which no further distinction can be made.
 These are the Planck time and Planck length,

 $$
 t_P = \sqrt{\frac{\hbar G}{c^5}} \approx 5.4 \times 10^{-44} \text{ s}, \quad \ell_P = ct_P \approx 1.6 \times 10^{-35} \text{ m},